bloock/bloock-managed-api/README.md

 - **BLOOCK_API_HOST** (***OPTIONAL***)
     - **Description**: The API host IP address.
     - **Default**: 0.0.0.0
-    - **Purpose**: This variable allows you to specify the IP address on which the Bloock Identity Managed API should listen for incoming requests.
+    - **Purpose**: This variable allows you to specify the IP address on which the Bloock Managed API should listen for incoming requests.
 You can customize it based on your network configuration.
 - **BLOOCK_API_PORT** (***OPTIONAL***)
     - **Description**: The API port number.
     - **Default**: 8080